zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

    * Set timeout to 5 seconds in msg/telemetry_status.msg
    * Root cause: This is due to a heartbeat timestamp sync issue.
 Not a networking problem at all.
 * Cannot vi /data/misc/wifi/wpa_supplicant.conf???
-* ADB flaky on M0051 with old APM.
-Get a root cause.
 * Cannot flash system image from adb sometimes on M0051 (Seems to work okay with perf build?)
 * “groups” error when launching bash shell
 * Strange wlan ip address configuration: